jffernan/my-react-calculator/README.md

 # my-react-calculator

 Welcome to My React Calculator app.
 The app was created with create-react-app.
 See the [full create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Thank you for using my app.
+Future TODOs are % button, respond to keyboard input, and add pie 3.14.

 ## Installation